dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_stating_problems.rst

-    For an RBM as a generative model, for example, where the gradient needed to maximize log-likelihood of data is intractable (due to the partition function for the energy objective function), instead of using the standard Gibbs’s sampling, use samples from the |dwave_short| system.
+    For an RBM as a generative model, for example, where the gradient needed to maximize log-likelihood of data is intractable (due to the partition function for the energy objective function), instead of using the standard Gibbs's sampling, use samples from the |dwave_short| system.
 The training will have steps like these: a.
 Initialize variables. b.
 Teach visible nodes with training samples. c.
 Sample from the |dwave_short| system. d.
 Update and repeat as needed.